Web security in Barracuda is built from three related components:

 <%g #include <BasicAuthenticator.h> %>

-The above code works, but is impractical to use as each CSP page would have to duplicate the authenticator code.
-A better solution is to protect a HttpDir instance since an authenticator installed in a HttpDir instance protects all resources below the directory, including nonexisting resources.
+The code above works, but it is impractical because every CSP page would need to duplicate the authenticator setup.
+A better solution is to protect an HttpDir instance.
+An authenticator installed in an HttpDir protects all resources below that directory, including nonexisting resources.

-When a user is authenticated, the user's session object contains an instance of the AuthenticatedUser class.
-One can get a reference to this object by calling AuthenticatedUser::get.
-As an example, one can get the object in a CSP page as follows:
+When a user is authenticated, the user's session contains an instance of the AuthenticatedUser class.
+C++ code can retrieve this object with AuthenticatedUser::get.
+C code can use AuthenticatedUser_get1.
+For example, a CSP page can check the current user as follows:

 C++: